 We’ve alluded to the fact that Madrid is one of the cheapest capitals in Western Europe.
 As you can imagine, if the capital is affordable, it makes sense that the rest of the country is!
-Overall, it’s one fifth cheaper to live in Spain than the UK, and that gap becomes even wider when rent is taken into consideration!
+Overall, it’s one-fifth cheaper to live in Spain than in the UK, and that gap becomes even wider when rent is taken into consideration!

 Quality of life